JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![nassau-grouper](/images/nassau-grouper.JPG)

-*The no-take rules result in some monster animals*
+*The no-take rules result in some monster fish*

 Right alongside them was a plethora of juvenile reef fish, tiny sea fans, and small budding corals.
 We saw dozens of gray and yellow tangs, damselfish, multiple types of parrot fish, and a great barracuda which was waiting under the skiff when we returned.